Queuni/ue4-survival-stats/README.md

 - Remove the feature flag now that the feature is fully rolled out

 - Support passing secrets via a separate file for security

+- Remove hardcoded credentials and move to env-based configuration